radiilab/radii-research-home.DEPRECATED/modify.md

 07.01.2019
 ============
-adding mars maven project to educational commute
+adding product reason.AI into the portal